-As you can see, investors in Company B have more money at the end of the five years than those who invested in Company A. That’s because, when a company loses money in one year, it has to earn much more the next year to make up for the loss.
-Investors in Company B not only ended up with more money in the end, but they also didn’t have to deal with the emotional swings of watching the stock shoot up and down.
+As you can see, investors in Company B have more money at the end of three years than those who invested in Company A. That’s because, when a company loses money in one year, it has to earn more the next year to make up for the loss.

 It’s not always easy to determine how volatile a stock is.
 You can examine a stock price and see how it moves up and down, but that’s only modestly useful when viewing it out of context.
-To include more context in your examination of volatility, it’s important to consider the volatility of other stocks in the same industry, as well as the movement of the overall stock market.
+To include more context in your examination of volatility, consider the volatility of other stocks in the same industry as well as the movement of the overall stock market.

-Fortunately, there are specific measurements that help investors get an objective sense of a company's volatility.
-One is called “beta.”
-This is a commonly used metric, so you should easily find it when researching a stock online.
-In most cases, a beta figure simply compares a company’s volatility to the volatility of the S&P 500, which tracks the largest companies in the stock market.
+One measurement that helps investors get an objective sense of a company's volatility is called “beta.”
+In most cases, a beta figure compares a company’s volatility to the volatility of the S&P 500, which tracks the largest companies in the stock market.
 A measure of “1” means the stock price moves almost perfectly in line with the S&P 500.
 A measure of “1.25” suggests it is 25% more volatile than the index.

 Popular Low-Volatility Stocks

-Over the years, there have been a handful of stocks that have garnered consistent, positive returns without wild changes in value.
+Over the years, a handful of stocks have garnered consistent, positive returns without wild changes in value.
 Many of them are well-known companies that have come to dominate their respective industries through decades of strong performance.
 They include:

-Lockheed Martin [NYSE: LMCO]: The world’s largest defense contractor has long been a stable performer and its stock price is not prone to extreme swings.
+- Lockheed Martin [NYSE: LMT]: The world’s largest defense contractor has long been a stable performer and its stock price is not prone to extreme swings.

 If you’re not keen on doing a lot of legwork to find low-volatility investments, you can get good exposure to them through mutual funds and exchange-traded funds (ETFs) that invest exclusively in these types of stocks.

-One of the most popular low-volatility funds, as of December 2019, is the iShares MSCI Minimum Volatility ETF [NYSE: USMV], which looks to invest in stocks that are less volatile than the market as a whole.
-Similar funds include the Invesco S&P 500 Low Volatility ETF [NYSE: SPLV] and the Vanguard Global Minumum Volatility Fund [NYSE: VMVFX].
+One of the most popular low-volatility funds as of November 2020 is the iShares MSCI Minimum Volatility ETF [NYSE: USMV], which looks to invest in stocks that are less volatile than the market as a whole.
+Similar funds include the Invesco S&P 500 Low Volatility ETF [NYSE: SPLV] and the Fidelity Low Volatility Factor ETF [NYSE: FDLO].

 It’s up for debate as to whether these ETFs consistently perform any better than the market as a whole, but they could be a useful part of a broad investment portfolio, especially during times when the stock market is fluctuating wildly.